ChristosBaztekas/BooleanShip/README.md

 Authors: BooleanShip Team

+Available video presenting the app functionality: https://youtu.be/_1843TvfN6k with greek description.

 For a most realistic experience using this application and due to security reasons , in order to use the government menu you will have to user the following account: email:governmentuseremail@gmail.com password:noBugsNow1